 If it is possible, anticipate what your possible needs may be and do some research in advance.
 Planning ahead is difficult because you cannot be sure about what types of services you will need, but it will help when it comes time to make a decision.
 To help inform your decisions, educate yourself on the concerns and issues that may affect older adults, taking into consideration your own financial and health issues, including any chronic health conditions.

-The United States Department of Health and Human Services Administration on Aging provides the following 20 questions to help guide your search for a home health service provider:
+The US Department of Health and Human Services provides the following 20 questions to help guide your search for a home health service provider:

 Canadian Institutes of Health Research